kite-sdk/kite-docs/introduction-to-datasets.md

 ## Partitions

-Partitions define logical divisions for data storage.
+Partitions define optional logical divisions for data storage.
 For example, you might most often work with data using time-based queries.
 You can define a partitioning strategy by year, month, and day.
 When you are using data from January 8, 2015, Hadoop only has to access data stored in the partition `/year=2015/month=1/day=8`.
 By using partitions that correspond to your most common queries, your applications run more quickly.

-Partitioning is optional, because there are times when partitioning is not the most efficient solution.
+Partitioning is optional because there are times when partitioning is not the most efficient solution.
 However, you should always consider partitioning as a best practice when planning your dataset.

 Kite validates your partition strategy using the dataset schema.
 This catches problems early.
 For example, if you mistakenly type in your partition definition _timestmap_, validation catches the typo because the schema has a _timestamp_ column.
 Kite also validates that field types can be partitioned on the selected value.
 For example, you can't extract a year from a string.